wupdigital/android-maven-publish/README.md

 # android-maven-publish

+**Deprecated:** This plugin is no longer needed since `maven-publish` is officially supported by AGP.

+Use AGP 3.6.0 or newer.

+## Description
 Modification of the standard Maven Publish plugin to be compatible with _android-library_ projects (_aar_).

 ## Applying the plugin